What is Neighbourly?

 It’s important to Neighbourly that our partners are positive contributors to their local communities.
 We also need them to share our goals of stronger, safer, friendlier places for all New Zealanders to call home.

-We’re proud to have a number corporate partners on board: AMI, Mike Pero, Resene, SuperValue, Vodafone and The Warehouse.
+We’re proud to have a number corporate partners on board: AMI, Mike Pero, Resene, SuperValue, Stuff Fibre and The Warehouse.

 You’ll see our partners popping up in different areas of the site - Eg Crime & Safety posts are brought to you by AMI and Lost & Found posts are supported by The Warehouse.
 Our partners are committed to making Neighbourly a better website for all members.